 Today is July 2 and the Navigate the Chaos question to consider is “how often do you recognize the overnight success myth?”
 If you are navigating the chaos get off social media and stop paying attention to the 18-year-old billionaire.
 Just stop.
 Stop comparing yourself.
 Stop believing that everyone navigated the chaos in one night’s time.
-Stop believing everyone else mastered the art of living well in some 30-, 60-, or 90-day program.
+Stop believing everyone else navigated the chaos in some random 30-, 60-, or 90-day program.
+No one did.

-People who navigate the chaos and practice the art of living well understand what Jason Fried and David Heinemeier Hansson noted in their best-selling book Rework: “You know those overnight-success stories you’ve heard about?
+People who navigate the chaos understand what Jason Fried and David Heinemeier Hansson noted in their best-selling book Rework: “You know those overnight-success stories you’ve heard about?
 It’s not the whole story.
 Dig deeper and you’ll usually find people who have busted their asses for years to get into a position where things could take off.
 You have to do it for a long time before the right people notice.”

 Retired Irish professional mixed martial artist Conor Anthony McGregor, a former Ultimate Fighting Championship featherweight and lightweight champion, was even more direct about the overnight success myth when he said: "There’s no talent here, this is hard work.
 This is an obsession.
 Talent does not exist; we are all equal as human beings.
 You could be anyone if you put in the time.
 You will reach the top, and that [is] that.
 I am not talented, I am obsessed."

 Edwin Albert Link, Jr. knows all too well that being an overnight success is just a myth.
 Link created the first flight simulator but his road to success was far from a smooth non-stop flight.
 Born in 1904, Link was 16 years old when he fell in love with flying and took his first lesson.
 Over the next seven years his fascination with flying grew and he eventually purchased a four seat Cessna.